Criminal Injuries Compensation

 The scheme is available to any person living in England, Scotland and Wales who has been the victim of a crime of violence:

 c.
-Death of a close family member as a result of a crime of violence
+Death of a parent as a result of a crime of violence

-- Kent County Council employs two dedicated Criminal Injuries Compensation Co-ordinators (CICC) to make applications for children in its care.
-If you believe that a child may be eligible please contact:
+Kent County Council employs a Criminal Injuries Compensation Co-ordinator (CICC) to make applications for children in its care.
+If you believe that a child may be eligible please email: email@example.com

 What happens next?

-The CICCs will gather evidence in order to make an application and seek relevant permissions to share documents with the CICA:
+- The CICC will gather evidence in order to make an application and seek relevant permissions to share documents with the CICA

-Note: No payment will be made if it is felt that the perpetrator could benefit from the award. (i.e. if they live with them)
+Note: No award will be offered if it is felt that the perpetrator could benefit from the award. (i.e. if they live with them)

 Payment of the award